 The tough and mighty mountain caterpillars offer an excellent way for visitors who don't ski or board to get onto the mountain and enjoy amazing scenery.
 Often, a mountain snowcat tour will go higher above the treeline than any of the ski lifts and into more remote territory.

 It's fun to try something new on a getaway, especially with older kids and teens who might be looking for more thrills.
 Ski biking (sometimes called snowbiking) is a cool--and surprisingly easy!-- way to enjoy the slopes at many ski resorts, including Keystone and Vail in Colorado.

-Yes, "easy"...
-Stability and control are easier than skiing.
-As the photo shows, a rider's boots are attached to two short skis, side by side, that control speed; Meanwhile the bike also has a front and rear ski, and steering is mainly accomplished by shifting weight.
+Ski biking is easier than it looks, since stability and control are easier than downhill skiing.
+A rider's boots are attached to two short skis, side by side, that control speed.
+Meanwhile the bike itself also has a front and rear ski, and steering is accomplished by shifting weight.

 Whether your whole family wants to try ski biking together, or if a non-skiing family member prefers to take a lesson or two, it's a fun mountain sport that's gaining in popularity.
 Ski bikers ride up the same lifts as everyone else, so it's possible to stick together if your group wants to mix it up.